NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 ## Odin Inspector

 Odin Inspector is crucial if we want Interfaces to be serialized in Unity.
-Otherwise we should forget about drag and drop, use GetComponent to retrieve what we want.
+Otherwise we should forget about drag and drop, use GetComponent<> or similar Unity methods to retrieve what we want.

 Be careful and follow the rules when using Odin Inspector:
 *	Don't add "readonly" to serialize field.